Travian Blaylock

-Travian Blaylock (born September 3, 1999) is an American professional football defensive back for the BC Lions of the Canadian Football League (CFL).
+Travian Blaylock (born September 3, 1999) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
 Blaylock played college football for the Wisconsin Badgers.

 College career

 Blaylock played college football for the Wisconsin Badgers from 2018 to 2023.
 He played in 35 games, recording 26 tackles, 0.5 sack, one pass deflection and two fumble recoveries.
 He missed the 2022 season due to an ACL tear that was sustained during spring practice.